Decomposing LIBOR in Transition: Evidence from the Futures Markets: Constructing a Joint Interest Rate Setup for SOFR, EFFR, Term Repo, and LIBOR

 \subsection{Modelling SOFR and EFFR}

 We consider a single risk-free short-rate, $r(t)$, defined on the filtered probability space $(\Omega,\mathcal{G},\{\mathcal{G}\}_{t\ge 0},Q)$.
-The risk-neutral measure, $Q$, is defined by the risk-free continuous savings account numeraire with value process $B(t)=B(0)e^{\int_0^t r(s) ds}$.
+The risk-neutral measure, $Q$, is defined by the risk-free continuous savings account numeraire with value process $B(t)=B(0)e^{\int_0^t r(u) du}$.
 The associated risk-free zero coupon bond price process is given by

 The spread between the risk-free rate and SOFR is represented by a non-negative process $\psi(t)$.
-The process reflects liquidity risks in the repo market, which impact the resulting SOFR fixing.
+The process captures the systemic specific risk premia in the repo market such as gap risk, induced by varying liquidity of treasury securities, default risk in treasuries, haircuts etc. (see \cite{lou2020sofr} for an depth discussion of the magnitude of these particular risks and \cite{hu2021tri} for an analysis of pricing in the tri-party repo market).
 The SOFR specific short rate process is therefore given by